-Inositol is a type of sugar that the body uses to make cell membranes.
-It also helps regulate insulin levels, which means that it can have benefits for people with conditions such as metabolic syndrome and polycystic ovary syndrome (PCOS).
+Inositol is a type of sugar that helps make cell membranes and regulate insulin levels.
+It may be beneficial for people with conditions such as metabolic syndrome and polycystic ovary syndrome (PCOS).

 The Food and Drug Administration (FDA) considers inositol to be generally safe, but some people may experience mild side effects if they take higher dosages.

 Read on to learn more about inositol, including what it is and its benefits, side effects, and food sources.

 Inositol is a type of sugar that is similar to glucose.
 Humans can make it themselves or take it in through their diet.

 There are nine forms of inositol, but the

 People take myoinositol supplements for a wide range of health reasons, many of which have evidence to support them.
 For instance, people may use it for:

 - metabolic health